Berkeleycodingmomma/api-code-quiz/README.md

     }
 }
 ```
 **(ABOVE)- Here I figured out that the parseFloat() method parses its first argument to a string and returns the first number.
+I also learned the syntax for adding code inside a string

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 ```sh